rustls/rustls/README.md

 * Next release (0.15.3):
   - Optimisation of read path for polled non-blocking IO.
-  - Correct an omission in TLS1.3 middlebox compatiblity mode, causing handshake failures with servers behind buggy middleboxes.
+  - Correct an omission in TLS1.3 middlebox compatibility mode, causing handshake failures with servers behind buggy middleboxes.
 * 0.15.2 (2019-04-02):
   - Moved example code around for benefit of Fuchsia.